Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

 ### Task 2: Create a Dockerfile, build a container and push it to Azure Container Registry

-In this task, we create a Dockerfile, build a container image from it, and push the image to Azure Container Registry (ACR).
-We start by creating a Dockerfile with an Nginx base image, then build and push the image to ACR using Azure CLI commands.
-After the process completes, we close Cloud Shell and verify the image's presence and version in the Azure portal by checking the ACR's repositories and image tags.
+In this task, you will create a Dockerfile, build a container image from it, and push the image to Azure Container Registry (ACR).
+You will start by creating a Dockerfile with an Nginx base image, then build and push the image to ACR using Azure CLI commands.
+After the process completes, you will verify the image's presence and version in the Azure portal by checking the ACR's repositories and image tags.

 1. In the Bash session within the Cloud Shell pane, run the following to create a Dockerfile to create an Nginx-based image: